musketeer07/Sign-Language-Recognition/README.md

 Instructions on how to run the pre-trained model on the provided sample test dataset

-**Step 1 :** We have already provided the four pre-trained model weight files for Dataset1 in the repository.
+**Step 1 :** We have already provided the three pre-trained model weight files for Dataset1 in the repository.

 **Step 2 :** Run the code with the pre-trained weights on the sample test dataset by importing them with the help of "torch.load()" function and then run the "test function" to see the results.
 Different weight files can also be provided by communicating with any team member.